 Ah, airfare.
 The lion's share of any backpacker budget.

-Here’s a tip: Once you figure out how to lessen airline expenses, suddenly, your entire trip will become much cheaper, and you will be able to travel longer and further.
+Here's a tip: Once you figure out how to reduce airline expenses, suddenly, your entire trip will become much cheaper, and you will be able to travel longer and further.

 How long should your trip be?

 A few things go into answering this question.
-First, you have to understand your budget.
-You also have to understand yourself.
+First, you have to understand your travel budget, and you also have to understand yourself.
 Many backpackers plan trips that become too short.

-However, it might be better to plan a short experience for your first backpacking trip rather than planning a trip that becomes too long, and you get homesick.
+However, it might be better to plan a short experience for your first backpacking trip rather than a trip that becomes too long and you get homesick.